vivocha/bot-sdk/README.md

 sls deploy
 ```

-If the deploy process is successful you should have an output like the following:
+If the deploy process is successful, you should have an output like the following:

 ```text
 service: lambda-bot-filter